The LawWorks Pro Bono Awards will be presented at the Awards ceremony to be held on Tuesday 7th December.

 Judging and awards ceremony

-The judging panel for the 2019 awards are:
+The judging panel for the awards includes:

-- Paul Rogerson, Editor-in-chief, Law Society Gazette
+- Paul Rogerson, Editor of the Law Society Gazette

 Need to get in touch?